There is a variation on ‘Not All Men.’

 How long did you hear those requests and not-really-hear them?
 Imagine how it feels to speak and find it is as if you haven’t spoken.
 Not that people don’t ‘believe’ you but that they actually can not hear you, as though you are speaking gibberish or not speaking at all.
 As though in a nightmare where you ask for help and everyone answers as though you have said something else, where you say “help I’m drowning” and those around you reply, “Oh, yes I see, I like oranges also, have a nice day!”

 Put yourself in those shoes: how long, how many days and weeks and months, would you retain your sanity while speaking kindly and asking for help and having it seem as though you had not spoken at all?

 Coming up from underwater into speaking up isn’t always pretty.
 What if one of the effects of trauma is that after naming and naming calmly without being heard for so long, or after having the words get trapped in the still waters of their body, they can no longer speak, and can only scream?

-Just as Indigenous students and students of colour in my classes on racism are somehow expected to be quietly, constantly unsafe and deeply out of their comfort zones just to make sure the white students do not experience a moment’s discomfort – and the white students actually think everyone is having the same experience they are – if you make it hard for people around you to let you know you have caused harm, you’re going to invoke survival strategies in your friends and colleagues when you think you’re just having a regular hangout with your friend.
+Just as Indigenous students and students of colour in literature classes are somehow expected to be quietly, constantly unsafe and deeply out of their comfort zones just to make sure white students do not experience a moment’s discomfort – while the white students think everyone is having the same experience they are and do not notice this is happening – if you make it hard for people around you to let you know you have caused harm, you’re going to invoke survival strategies in your friends and colleagues when you think you’re just having a regular hangout with your friend.